vvrs/ros_multi_agent_planning/README.md

 ### Overview

-This is a package to demonstrate multi-agent scenario with decentralized planning in a grid world.This is a package to demonstrate multi-agent scenario with decentralized planning in a grid world.
+This is a package to demonstrate multi-agent scenario with decentralized planning in a grid world.
 The final result can be seen below,

 ![rviz_display](docs/result.png)